kgisl/cs8251/notes/unit5.md

 The stream provides a consistent interface and to the programmer one hardware device will look much like another.
 In its most common form, a stream is a logical interface to a file.
-Stream I/O uses some temporary storage area, called buffer, for reading from or writing data to a fi le.
+Stream I/O uses some temporary storage area, called buffer, for reading from or writing data to a file.
 A stream is linked to a file by using an open operation.
-A stream is disassociated from a fi le using a close operation.
+A stream is disassociated from a file using a close operation.
 The C language provides three “standard” streams that are always available to a C program.
 These are